acastells/granja-notificacions/REAMDE.md

 npm run start

 # TODO
-- program alarms button should insert a row into the bottom table
-- and save it to json
+- diagram DB flow
+- async storage instead of json.
+Implement manager
+- actually scheduling all alarms
-- alarms should be set at 7am in the morning
+- alarms should be set at 7am in the morning, create utils method
 - granja selector
+- implement modal of alarms